cospirit/flysystem-arstatic/README.md

 # flysystem-arstatic

-This is an HTTP client based on cURL to consume STATIC API
+This is an HTTP client based on cURL to consume Static API

 ![](http://imagizer.imageshack.com/img912/632/i5am6S.jpg)